React and SEO in eCommerce

 September 24, 2018by Chris Carreck

-This will scan the site, render the JS, then, when it detects an incoming bot, supply them with the fully rendered version.
-We have effectively used this on smaller scale sites to provide excellent search engine visibility for all major search engines, and it allow us to continually test and monitor sites using our primary SEO and marketing tool, Moz.
+Pre-render.io will scan the site, render the JS, and then, supply this fully rendered version to incoming bots.
+We have effectively used this on smaller scale sites to provide excellent search engine visibility for all major search engines and our primary SEO tools.
 This has been highly effective for us on small to mid-range sites.
-However, as an agency, once the number of sites we maintain and manage grows across clients, we have found it doesn’t always scale that well for us.